If you want to make a lasting impression on Canadian employers and land a job, you’ll need a well-written resume.

 5. Emphasize your top hard and soft skills

-You should highlight both hard skills, such as proficiency in specific software or technical abilities, as well as soft skills, like communication and problem-solving abilities, that are highly valued by employers.
+You should highlight both hard skills, such as proficiency in specific software or technical abilities, and soft skills, like communication and problem-solving abilities, that are highly valued by employers.

-Here’s a list of the top hard and soft job-related abilities for a Canadian resume in 2023:
+Here’s a list of the top hard and soft skills for a Canadian resume in 2024:

 6. Finish by adding any other relevant resume sections